dorvk/CoreDataManager/README.md

 # CoreDataManager for Swift

-A manager for the basic use of CoreData
+A manager for the `basic` use of CoreData

 How to use
 ------------

 Copy the file `CoreDataManager.swift` into your project.

 You don't need to `import CoreData` anywhere, nor AppDelegate configurations.
-Just do not forget to implement NSManagedObject while initialization.
+Just do not forget to implement NSManagedObject with xcdatamodel

 Functions
 ------------